A bit about me!

 My Favourite Sessions

-These Angels provide a last wish for palliative care patients - each time I find myself tearing up.
-It's beautiful to be a part of capturing a last adventure for families so they can hold these memories for years to come.
+Each time I find myself tearing up.
+It's beautiful to be a part of capturing a last adventure for families so they can hold the memories for years to come.

 -